Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 **Result:** *The estimated cost saving from switching from MMRs to MMBs is in the range of $1'069'000/year - $1'397'000/year.*

+**Note:** *On top of these expected savings for a bridge to Ethereum, MMB will also provide gas cost savings to bridges from Polkadot/JAM to Layer-2s such as Arbitrum and Base.
+A recent back-of-the-envelope analysis of these L2 gas cost savings is available [here](https://hackmd.io/@CrypGmbH/Cost-Saving-L2-Back-of-the-Envelope).
+Note that since this calculation is still preliminary and will require much deeper investigation to become robust, we opted not to incorporate these additional savings into our estimate above.*

 ## What the MMB data structure looks like

 ### Unbagged MMB (U-MMB)